JeffAdriaanse/The-Legend-of-Bum-bo-Windfall/README.md

 Text that is added or modified by The Legend of Bum-bo: Windfall is not translated and will only display in the English language.

+Starting a new game without finishing your saved game will reset your win streak.

 Credit to Jasper Flick for anti-aliasing post processing assets used in the mod (catlikecoding.com).

 ## Bug Reports